Roofing Installation Tips

 Overtightening or Undertightening Can Both Result in Leak Points

 Sinking screws to fasten a metal roof doesn’t sound like a very complicated process, so many well-intentioned folks just assume they can take on metal roofing installation as a DIY project.
-The problem with this assumption is that if you don’t have particular training and experience in this area, you could end up doing more harm than good.
+The problem with this assumption is that if you don’t have specific training and experience in this area, you could actually end up doing more harm than good.
 One of the most common errors revolves around overtightening or under-tightening the screw fasteners.

 Don’t Play the Angles

 Another common issue to avoid is putting screws in at an angle.
 It’s very important to seat each screw such that it’s straight and flush, in order to create the proper washer seal.
-Sometimes folks can get in a hurry (there are thousands of screws to fasten, after all!), and if you’re not careful you can end up having some screws that are tilted or put in at an odd angle.
+Sometimes folks can get in a hurry (there are thousands of screws to fasten, after all!), and if you’re not careful, you can end up having some screws that are tilted or put in at an odd angle.
 Every angled screw then becomes a potential leak site for your metal roof, which is no bueno.
 That’s simply a risk you don’t want to take.